CLICK ON TITLE BELOW TO GO TO PURCHASE!!!! CD submissions accepted! Guest writers always welcome!!

 Delmark Records artist: Dave Specter - Live at Space - New Release Review

 I just had the opportunity to review the most recent release, Live at Space, by Dave Specter and it's terrific!
 Opening with Rumba & Tonic, a hot, Latin flavored guitar lead instrumental with sassy drumming by Marty Binder, warm bass work by Rodrigo Mantovani and Brother John Kattke on keys.
 I love it when Dave does this.
 Very nice.
 Otis Rush's Homework is up next and Specter vocals are in the slot.
 With smokey organ work by Kattke, a great bass line by Mantovani and tight snare snaps by Binder as a foundation, Specter uses his natural flair on guitar to play this classic like a real boss.
-A slow blues take on Allen Toussaint's Blues From The Inside is really tasty with vocal harmonies by Specter and Kattke.
+A slow blues take on Blues From The Inside is really tasty with vocal harmonies by Specter and Kattke.
 Specter uses nice pinch harmonics and slide phrasing to spell out a memorable guitar solo.
-Chicago style boogie, Chicago Style features Specter on vocal and guitar grinding out the blues.
-With a walking bass line by Mantovani, piano punctuation and a stiff snare slap by Binder giving Spector the foundation, he rocks the blues on guitar.
+Chicago style boogie, Chicago Style features Kattke on vocal and guitar grinding out the blues.
+With a walking bass line by Mantovani, piano punctuation and a stiff snare slap by Binder giving Specter the foundation, he rocks the blues on guitar.
 Very nice.
 Lone Star Cowboys song, Deep Elem Blues, has really been covered a lot but mostly by the Dead.
 This somewhat funky cover takes it to a higher place with excellent piano soloing by Kattke and Mantovani's bass like really digs it in.
 Sonny Boy Williamson's Bluebird Blues is one of the more old school blues tracks on the release with Specter really working the lead vocal with gripping guitar response.
 With a sensitive guitar solo paired with Kattke on piano, Specter really milks the for the essence of the blues.
 Very nice.
 Wrapping the release is Magic Sam's high energy shuffle, Ridin' High giving Specter and Kattke the opportunity to work the guitar and organ as opposing teammates.
 Specter really shines when he's playing these fluid shuffles and Kattke gets the place steamy with his full organ attack.
 I think this is a terrific choice to close the set.

 View Bman Blueswriter's profile on LinkedIn